 “Elegance, humour, deliciously burbling trills and fiery imagination - this introduced me to a major, major, major talent.
 Pianists don’t come any better, another potential superstar has arrived!”American Record Guide

-She has won an impressive number of awards: the 1st Prize at the 2007 Piano Campus International Competition in Pontoise and the 2nd Prize at the 2007 Jose Roca International Competition in Valencia.
-In 2005 she won the Josef Dichler Piano Competition in Vienna.
+Nareh Arghamanyan has won an impressive number of awards including 1st Prize at the 2008 Montreal International Music Competition, 1st Prize at the 2007 Piano Campus International Competition in Pontoise, 2nd Prize at the 2007 Jose Roca International Competition in Valencia, and the 2005 Josef Dichler Piano Competition in Vienna.

 Born in Armenia, Nareh Arghamanyan began playing the piano at five years old.
 Three years later, she began her studies with Alexander Gurgenov at the Tchaikovsky Music School for Talented Children in Yerevan.
 In 2004 she was the youngest student to be admitted to the University for Music and Performing Arts Vienna, where she studied with Heinz Medjimorec and chamber music with Avedis Kouyoumdjian.
 Since 2010 she has been working with Arie Vardi in Hannover.